-The MOSES case studies will be used as ‘living labs’ to identify Blue Growth Pathways.
-Blue growth is defined as growth in ocean economic activities that does not interfere with the marine environment’s long term ability to continue to deliver ecosystem services.
-Living labs aim to support innovation in (evolving) real life contexts.
+The MOSES case studies were used as ‘living labs’ to identify Blue Growth Pathways.
+Blue Growth is defined as growth in ocean economic activities that does not interfere with the marine environment’s long term ability to continue to deliver ecosystem services.
+Living labs help to support innovation in (evolving) real life contexts.
 This involves working with stakeholders to identify future sustainable growth scenarios and then addressing these complex challenges through constraint mapping which involves identifying and classifying barriers to Blue Growth.
 The location and research focus of each case study is illustrated on the below map.

-Our engagement with the MOSES project involves carrying out the 'Belfast Harbour' case study.
-The case study is used to critically evaluate the potential opportunities and challenges facing the port and shipping sector.
+Our engagement with the MOSES project involved carrying out the 'Belfast Harbour' case study.
+The case study was used to critically evaluate the potential opportunities and challenges facing the port and shipping sector.
 This case study used a transition management approach to explore how sustainable Blue Growth can be realised in these sectors.
 Phase I of the Belfast Harbour case study entailed engaging with a range of key stakeholders to determine drivers and barriers to sustainability in the Harbour.
 As part of Phase II, QUB built on the findings of Phase I and conducted a Future Pathway Analysis Approach to assess how Belfast Harbour could respond to a number of change drivers over the short, medium, and long-term to 2050.
 To read more about this phase of work and the transition approach that was followed, download the final report by clicking on the link below: